 Given the limitations of both traditional and standards-based grades, what are educators to do?

 Instead of making instruction more standardized, we need more opportunities for differentiation.
-Instead of rating and sorting students more accurately, we should de-emphasize the role of grades in our schools.
+Instead of trying to more accurately rate and sort our students, we should seek to de-emphasize the role of grades in our schools.

 Here are four ways to improve grading practices without standards-based grading.